How Does My Pet’s Eye Exam Differ From My Own?

-After the 3 diagnostic tests are completed, the veterinary Ophthalmologist will conduct a thorough front-to-back eye exam.
-They use special equipment, sort of like a microscope, that magnifies all internal structures of the eye and allows the Ophthalmologist to examine the back of the eye for any abnormalities.
+After the 3 diagnostic tests are completed, the veterinary ophthalmologist will conduct a thorough front-to-back eye exam.
+They use special equipment to magnify internal structures of the eye, and allows the ophthalmologist to examine the eye for any abnormalities.

 When handling energetic or nervous pets, we utilize different techniques that are unique to the pet’s needs.
 Sometimes wrapping the pet in a blanket or allowing the client to restrain the pet is helpful and allows the pet to feel more at ease.
 In some cases, we offer either oral or injectable sedatives to provide a more comfortable experience for the pet.
 Our staff go through comprehensive training to understand these methods and how they work to prevent and alleviate fear, anxiety, and stress in pets.